 While more options and visibility for bicyclists is a good thing, it also means that more drivers are going to be sharing the road for the first time with bikes.
-If you’re excited to get out and try some new bike routes on the roads, we have some tips for coexisting with cars:
+If you’re excited to get out and try some new bike routes on the roads, we have some tips for avoiding bicycle accidents:

 1. Wear a Helmet